AmitMangotraHub/AI-ML-DataScience/README.md

-Examples of projects I have worked on as part of executive certification programs from leading global schools.
-The datasets were provided by programs.
+Examples of projects I have worked on as part of executive certification programs from MIT.
+The datasets were provided by the program.

 Hotel Cancellation Prediction: Evaluates Decision Trees and Random Forests models to predict whether a reservation would be cancelled or not.